 Civics Competition in Schools

 Our civics competition in schools runs every year on a contemporary theme.
 Teaching resources, curriculum ideas, and creative ways to engage are provided.
-Students in previous years have written submission, spoken to politicians, engaged with media, raised awareness, and been involved with an art exhibition in Parliament.
+Students in previous years have written submission, spoken to politicians, engaged with media, raised awareness, and created an art exhibition in Parliament.
 Follow the current competition on the Civics Facebook Page.